Dog Bite & Animal Attack Claims in Michigan

 Why This Matters for Your Case

 Because Michigan’s statute imposes strict liability under these conditions, the victim does not need to prove that the owner was negligent or knew the dog was dangerous.
-This makes the owner’s liability far stronger than an ordinary negligence claim.
-That said, the statute has important defenses (trespass, provocation) and limits (only for actual bites) which we examine below.
+This makes the owner’s liability easier to establish than an ordinary negligence claim.
+That said, the statute has important defenses (trespass, provocation) and limits (only for actual bites).

 Leash Law Violations

-While the victim-liability statute for bites under Michigan Compiled Laws § 287.351 focuses on the bite itself, Michigan also has restraint and “running at large” laws that create additional layers of legal context — particularly in claims involving unleashed or roaming dogs.
+While the Michigan dog-bite statute focuses on the bite itself, Michigan also has restraint and “running at large” laws that create additional layers of legal context — particularly in claims involving unleashed or roaming dogs.

 Under the Dog Law of 1919 (Act 339) (now codified in part at MCL 287.262), it is unlawful for an owner to allow a dog to stray unless the dog is properly held in leash.
-Specifically, MCL 287.262 provides that:“It shall be unlawful for any person for any owner to allow any dog … to stray unless properly held in leash.”
+Specifically, MCL 287.262 provides that: “It shall be unlawful for any owner to allow any dog … to stray unless properly held in leash.”
 Further, many municipalities have their own code provisions requiring that dogs be kept on a leash.

 Why It Matters

-1. A dog found running at large or not properly restrained under Michigan law may trigger a rebuttable presumption of negligence (even if the bite statute doesn’t apply) or provide strong evidence in a negligence/strict liability claim.
+1. A dog found running at large or not properly restrained under Michigan law may trigger a rebuttable presumption of negligence, even if the bite statute doesn’t apply.

-2. When preparing a dog-bite case, investigating whether the dog was unleashed, escaped confinement, or violated a “running at large” law can significantly strengthen your position—even where the strict bite statute applies.
+2. Whether the dog was unleashed, escaped confinement, or violated a “running at large” law can significantly strengthen your position.

-3. Also, if the dog attacked outside the owner’s property (or on public property) and was off leash, that fact can support causation and liability arguments.
+3. If the dog attacked outside the owner’s property (or on public property) and was off leash, that fact can support a negligence claim.

 Common-Law Claims